Sybil Leek

+Biography

-Personal life
+Early life in England

-Sybil Leek was born on 22 February 1917 in the village of Normacot in Stoke-on-Trent, Staffordshire, England to a comfortable, middle-class family.
-She claimed to have been descended from the historical Molly Leigh, who had been accused during the witch hunts.
-In her book The Complete Art of Witchcraft, pg 21, she calls this 800 year family beneficial relationship with 'our ancient Celtic form of Witchcraft' and occultism.
+Sybil Leek was born on February 22, 1917 in the village of Normacot in Stoke-on-Trent, Staffordshire, England to a comfortable, middle-class family.
+Her father was a Shakespearean actor turned civil engineer, who was much older than her mother.
+She claimed to have been descended in "longest lineage in witch history" which included the historical Molly Leigh, who had been accused during the witch hunts, and that her family had been involved in witchcraft since 1134.
+According to J. Gordon Melton and Issota Poggi, Leek's claims to have been part of a coven dating to the Middle Ages are "to say the least unsupported."
+Leek learnt about witchcraft, astrology, Yoga, eastern philosophies, occultism, and the Jewish Kabbalah mysticism from a young age.
+Her family was friends with other people interested in the occult, such as author H. G. Wells and Aleister Crowley.
+Crowley in particular inspired Leek to write poetry, and according to Leek, said that she was "the one who will take up where I leave off" and that she would live to see occultism "almost being understood."

-At the age of 16 she married her music teacher, though he died two years later, whereupon Leek returned to live with her grandmother, quitting the Witchcraft research association.
+She attended school for only three years.
+A few months after her sixteenth birthday, she married her music teacher, who was twenty-four years older than she was.
+Two years later he died, whereupon Leek returned to live with her grandmother, quitting the Witchcraft research association.
 She later stayed with an acquaintance in Lyndhurst, in the New Forest, and claimed to have spent some of the following years living amongst the New Forest gypsies.
 When she was 20, Sybil returned to her family, who had now moved to the edge of the New Forest.
 She opened three antique shops; one in Ringwood, one in Somerset, and one in the New Forest village of Burley.
 She soon moved to Burley herself, into a house behind the shop Lawfords of Burley.

 Her eccentric habits as a self-described witch soon resulted in problems.
 Media interest grew, and Sybil became tired of the attention from news reporters and tourists.
 Chris Packham, in a BBC article about her, quoted a contemporary saying, "people either thought she was a bit of a joke or a fraud."
 Although the village itself benefited from the extra tourism and visitors, some were unhappy with the extra traffic and noise.
 Her landlord eventually refused to renew her lease, prompting Leek to move away from the area and emigrate to the United States of America.